 However, if you mix a strength workout with cardio, you get the best of both worlds.

 Staying Fit Anywhere Examples

 Head over to the pool, or the sea if it’s close by you.
-Start by 4 minutes of nice slow steady swimming, followed by 1 minute of high-intensity swimming.
+Start with 4 minutes of nice slow steady swimming, followed by 1 minute of high-intensity swimming.
 Repeating this for a total of 3 Rounds will be more than sufficient for your workout.